majhol08/Nuclei/README.md

 > collector.
 The script will now stop gracefully if the disk fills up while
 > copying templates.

+At startup the collector scans all writable mounts and automatically selects the one with the most free space.
+The `.cache` and `.store` directories inside `Templates/` become symlinks pointing to that mount so cached repositories and deduplicated blobs live off the main output partition.
+Override this behaviour with the environment variables `AFO_CACHE_DIR`, `AFO_STORE_DIR` and `AFO_TMPDIR` if you need custom locations.

 Each copy uses SHA‑1 deduplication: identical YAML files are written once and tracked in `content-index.json`.
 The `manifest.json` remembers the last commit or check time for every repository so reruns avoid reprocessing unchanged